StephanMusgrave/unipop/README.md

 **... as a coder**

 Unipop can be run in your localhost if you wish to play around with the code.
-You can do so easily by following these few steps.
+You can do so easily by following these steps.

 First you'll need to clone this repo by typing this snippet into your terminal:
 ```